Smile Brighter with Dental Crowns

-Do you have damaged teeth?
-Are your teeth worn or discolored?
+Do you have a damaged tooth?
+Do you have worn or stained teeth or additional dental issues?
 Try dental crowns at Katy Smile Design in Katy, TX.
-Dr. Catherine Wilder and Dr. Lauren Shepard offer tooth crowns as a restorative dental service.
+Drs.
+Catherine Wilder and Lauren Shepard offer tooth crowns as a restorative dental service.
 Dental crowns can protect teeth after root canals, close gaps between teeth, or restore missing teeth with dental implants.
 They can also strengthen anchor teeth for dental bridges, cover stained teeth, or repair chips and cracks in the tooth enamel.

 What are Inlays and Onlays?